Skip to main content

 high speed signal routing

-Separate analog and digital ground planes to reduce noise
+9. Separate analog and digital ground planes to reduce noise

 Defining separate Analog and Digital ground sections approach makes it easy in the schematic to determine which components and pins should be connected to the digital ground and which ones to the analog ground section.
-These kinds of designs can be routed by placing two different ground planes as reference.
+These designs can be routed by placing two different ground planes as reference.
 The two planes should be placed accurately.
-The digital and analog components should be placed underneath the respective sections as shown in figure (32, right).
+The digital and analog components should be placed underneath the respective sections, as shown in figure (32, right).

 Splitting power planes in high speed circuits